PartyGodTroy/Vue.hx/example/readme.md

 # CheatSheet / copy_paste

-This document helps je: [copy&paste](https://github.com/MatthijsKamstra/haxejs/blob/master/haxejs/copy_paste.md)
+Most of the time you can just copy paste JS into Haxe documents...
+And sometimes you need to make a little adjustmen.
+Check out this document: [copy&paste](https://github.com/MatthijsKamstra/haxejs/blob/master/haxejs/copy_paste.md)

-But here are the once I ran into with these examples:
+But here are the stuff I ran into with these examples:

 ## Date